 For more information on the OSI Model, here are some resources to checkout:

-- Windows Networking – OSI Model
+- Networking Basics: Part 17 - The OSI Model

 I can't stress enough that if you are interviewing for any job in IT, you should be prepared to answer networking questions.
 Even if you are not interviewing to be a network admin, you never know when they will send a senior network admin to ask you a few quiz questions to test your knowledge.
 I can tell you first hand, the questions above are going to be the go-to topics for most network admins to ask you about during a job interview.
 And, if you are already a windows network admin, hopefully this article serves as an excellent overview of the core networking concepts that you should know.
 While you may not use these every day, knowledge of these concepts is are going to help you troubleshoot networking problems faster.